-Teamsters Local 117 is no longer accepting applications for the 2013 Jeff Alfieri Scholarship.
-The deadline for submitting applications was May 10, 2013.
-When the 2014 scholarship application is available, we will post it here.
+Teamsters Local 117 is no longer accepting applications for the 2020 Jeff Alfieri Scholarship.
+The deadline for submitting applications was Thursday, April 30, 2020.
+As soon as the 2021 scholarship is available, we will post it here.

 The Local 117 Jeff Alfieri Scholarship of up to $2000 is awarded to outstanding students whose parents are members of Teamsters Local 117.
 If you have questions about the scholarship, talk to your Business Representative, or call 206-441-4860 or 1-888-872-3489.

 The founders of the scholarship fund, Ralph and Sue Alfieri, established the scholarship in memory of their son Jeff Alfieri, a former Business Representative with Teamsters Local 117.

 To read more about the legacy of Jeff Alfieri, read below.
 Jeff's memory lives on with all of us at Teamsters Local 117.

 Jeff Alfieri served as a Business Representative with Teamsters Local 117 from January 4, 1993, until his untimely death on February 17, 2003.

 Jeff had an independent streak that was tempered by a big heart.
 In 1980, Jeff joined Local 117 working in the warehouse at Alaskan Copper and Brass.
 He was immediately involved in two strikes in 1985 and 1986 that ultimately resulted in new contracts.

 Jeff left Alaskan Copper and Brass to attend law school, although in his heart he always wanted to be a Business Representative rather than work as a practicing lawyer.